PGPerfFarm/pgperffarm_server/README.md

 The Client is a Python script that clones the PostgreSQL source code from a specific branch and creates a temporary PostgreSQL cluster.
 Then runs pgbench and collect the results and finally uploads the results to the API server.
 The source code is in the `client` directory.

-### REST API
+### Backend and Web frontend

-The REST API receives benchmark results from the Client and provides data for the Website.
-It is built with Django and it uses a DB for storing past benchmark results and machine system information.
+The backend receives benchmark results from the Client and provides data for the web frontend.
+The backend is built with Django, the frontend is built with DJango template and a DB is used for storing past benchmark results and machine system information.
 The source code is in the `rest_api` directory.

-### Website

-The Website shows lists of machines, runs, and benchmark results and also visualizes benchmark result trends.
-It only uses vanilla Javascript.
-The source code is in the `frontend` directory.

 ## Client